-Thanks to Nordic Capital’s contribution among others Solar Sister can recruits and train women in poor rural communities to become self-employed entrepreneurs.
+Thanks to Nordic Capital’s contribution, Solar Sister, among others, can recruit and train women in poor rural communities to become self-employed entrepreneurs.

-Up to 2021, Nordic Capital's engagement with Solar Sister achieved
+Up to 2021, Nordic Capital's engagement with Solar Sister has achieved:

 - Expansion of Solar Sister into 6 new districts in Tanzania